debops/debops/ansible/roles/debops.rabbitmq_server/docs/defaults-detailed.rst

 An `example rabbitmq.config file <https://github.com/rabbitmq/rabbitmq-server/blob/master/docs/rabbitmq.config.example>`_
 is also available online.

-RabbitMQ configuration options are included in the ``options`` paramter of an Erlang application section (see :ref:`rabbitmq_server__ref_config` for more details).
+RabbitMQ configuration options are included in the ``options`` parameter of an Erlang application section (see :ref:`rabbitmq_server__ref_config` for more details).
 The ``options`` parameter is a YAML list, each entry is a YAML dictionary.
 The dictionary keys are used as option names, and dictionary values